Addiction shatters lives.

 Addiction isn’t just about one person, or one family.
 It affects our whole society—and at an enormous cost.

 When someone has an addiction, it doesn’t just shatter their own life.
 It shatters the lives of their families and friends, too, but it doesn’t even stop there.
-It contributes to a public health crisis that is shattering out society.
+It contributes to a public health crisis that is shattering our society.

 Addiction contributes to mass incarceration

-In 2010, 85% of the U.S. prison population were incarcerated for substance related reasons, and more than half of all jail inmates are diagnosed with substance use disorders.10,11 In juvenile detention centers, 78% of juveniles were using substances before they were incarcerated, and 44% could be clinically diagnosed with a substance use disorder.
-Unfortunately, the second largest portion of addiction-related government funding is directed to the criminal justice system—rather than investing in better prevention or treatment programs.12
+In 2010, 85% of the U.S. prison population were incarcerated for substance related reasons, and more than half of all jail inmates are diagnosed with substance use disorders.6,7 In juvenile detention centers, 78% of juveniles were using substances before they were incarcerated, and 44% could be clinically diagnosed with a substance use disorder.
+Unfortunately, the second largest portion of addiction-related government funding is directed to the criminal justice system—rather than investing in better prevention or treatment programs.8

 That’s the total of health care costs, criminal justice costs, and costs associated with lost productivity.
 We are spending billions on stop-gaps, emergency treatment, and quick Band-Aid fixes on a deep and serious wound.